 Little things – Thank you

 The other day I was driving home after a series of intense meetings at a client site.
-I was downtown in the heart of a neighbourhood with a rather poor reputation and a challenging history.
-It was mid-afternoon and classes at the neighbourhood school must have just finished because the sidewalks were full of giggling, wiggling children.
+I was downtown in the heart of a neighborhood with a rather poor reputation and a challenging history.
+It was mid-afternoon and classes at the neighborhood school must have just finished because the sidewalks were full of giggling, wiggling children.

 I was stopped at a red light, at the intersection of two broad, main streets.
 The crossing guard was focused on getting a herd of little ones safely across the street.
 Like a mama hen and her chicks.